duointherain/web-sprint-challenge-advanced-react/README.md

 **Starting the React app**

 - [ x] In a separate terminal cd into the `client` folder and run `npm install` to download dependencies.
-- [ ] Still inside the `client` folder run `npm run start` to run the client application.
+- [x ] Still inside the `client` folder run `npm run start` to run the client application.
-- [ ] Your browser should open up the project as normal
+- [ x] Your browser should open up the project as normal

 **Starting your test runner**

-- [ ] In the final terminal window, make sure you are in the `client` folder still
+- [x ] In the final terminal window, make sure you are in the `client` folder still
 - [ ] Start the test runner with `npm test` (I recommend doing this only when you're testing - any change in your app will make the tests run, and that could eat up your computer power)

 **Commit and Push OFTEN!**